Movies about Florence & Tuscany

 Season One shows the rise of the Medici family through Cosimo de’ Medici.

 Season Two starts twenty years later and follows the rise of Lorenzo “The Magnificent” de’ Medici (Cosimo’s grandson).

 The series features locations throughout Italy including Florence, Rome, Milan and several small towns – Pienza, Montepulciano, Volterra

-The series follows the rise of the Borgia family as Rodrigo Borgia is elected as head of Roman Catholic Church becoming Pope Alexander VI.
+The series, The Borgias, follows the rise of the Borgia family as Rodrigo Borgia is elected as head of Roman Catholic Church becoming Pope Alexander VI.
 This pope maintained power in the through corruption, bribery, and murder thought he help of his sons, Juan and Cesare and his daughter Lucretia.